Thomas H. Lee Partners: Other Funds

-Michael Foods, The Nielsen Company, ProSiebenSat.1, Smile Doctors, Snapple, Warner Chilcott, Warner Music Group, and West Corporation.
+Michael Foods, The Nielsen Company, Odessa, ProSiebenSat.1, Smile Doctors, Snapple, Warner Chilcott, Warner Music Group, and West Corporation.

 Refco

 In 2004, THL completed a leveraged buyout acquisition of Refco, a financial services company specializing in commodities and futures contracts, which collapsed suddenly in October 2005 only months after its IPO.
 Refco's collapse cost investors more than $1 billion and sparked multiple suits for negligence against the firm.
 THL in turn sued Refco's auditors and former executives claiming they hid the fraud which caused Refco's collapse.
 THL has since settled all claims by Refco’s brokerage customers, bankruptcy trustee and shareholders.